SHREEISWARIYA/microlend/README.md

 python manage.py runserver

 ### Built With
-Python - Version 3.6 or higher
+Python - Version 3.6 or higher \
-Django - Version 4.1
+Django - Version 4.1 \
-Django REST Framework - Version 3.13.1
+Django REST Framework - Version 3.13.1 \
-PostgreSQL - Version 12 or higher
+PostgreSQL - Version 12 or higher \
-React - Version 17.0.2
+React - Version 17.0.2 \
-Node.js - Version 14 or higher
+Node.js - Version 14 or higher \
-npm - Version 6 or higher
+npm - Version 6 or higher \
-Axios - Version 0.21.1 (for making HTTP requests in React) Bootstrap - Version 5.1 (for styling React components)
+Axios - Version 0.21.1 (for making HTTP requests in React) \
+Bootstrap - Version 5.1 (for styling React components) \
+DBeaver

 ### Prerequisites
 Ensure you have the following installed on your machine:

-Python (version 3.6 or higher)
+Python (version 3.6 or higher) \
-PostgreSQL
+PostgreSQL \
-Node.js and npm
+Node.js and npm \
-Django
+Django \
-Create React App
+Create React App \
-Postman
+Postman \
+DBeaver